 \section{ARTICULATED HUMAN LEG MODEL}

-This section provides a functional description of the lower limbs based on the work of Calais Germain ~\cite{b9}.
-Firstly, in biomechanics, movements are usually described in a reference which has three planes: sagittal plane (median plane), frontal plane, and transverse plane and three axes named left-right axis (frontal axis), anteroposterior axis (sagittal axis), and craniocaudal axis (superior and inferior axis).
-In anatomy, the lower limb is decomposed into four segments, the pelvis, the thigh, the leg and the foot, linked together by three joint groups, the hip (or coxofemoral joint), the knee and the ankle.
-The hip joint rotates around the three perpendicular axes which have been mentioned above.
-Indeed this articulation has the mechanical characteristic of a spherical joint, i.e. it has three degrees of freedom (DOF).
-The knee joint permits movement in 1-DOF, flexion-extension in the sagittal plane around left-right axis.
-While, the ankle joint moves in all three planes, resulting in 3-DOF.
-So each side of the lower limbs has 7-DOF.
-However, in this study, we will only consider the movements in the sagittal plane, which means that we will only consider the movements of flexion and extension of each joint.
-This involves 3-DOF for each side of the lower limbs. \\ The kinematics of the physiological lower limbs is used to find a relation between the Cartesian coordinates of the big toe E and the generalized coordinate $q=\left[ \right]^T $.
-Using the modified Denavit-Hartenberg (D-H) convention, the reference frame at each joint of the lower limbs is described in Figures \ref{fig:1} and \ref{fig:2}.
-Thus, the link parameters of the right kinematic chain is given in Table \ref{tab:1}. \\Consequently, the relation between the coordinate system of the big toe E and the joint angular displacement is given by the following matrix.
+This section outlines the functional description of the lower limbs based on Calais Germain's work~\cite{b9}.
+In biomechanics, movement is analyzed using a coordinate system with three planes: the sagittal plane (median plane), the frontal plane, and the transverse plane.
+These planes intersect along three axes: the left-right axis (frontal axis), the anteroposterior axis (sagittal axis), and the craniocaudal axis (vertical axis).\\ Anatomically, the lower limb is divided into four segments: the pelvis, thigh, leg, and foot, connected by three major joints: the hip (coxofemoral joint), the knee, and the ankle.
+The hip joint, which functions as a spherical joint, allows rotation around all three axes, providing three degrees of freedom (DOF).
+The knee joint offers 1-DOF, permitting flexion and extension in the sagittal plane around the left-right axis.
+The ankle joint enables movement in all three planes, resulting in 3-DOF.
+Therefore, each lower limb has a total of 7-DOF.
+For the purposes of this study, we focus exclusively on movements within the sagittal plane, specifically flexion and extension, which involves 3-DOF per lower limb. \\ The kinematics of the physiological lower limbs is used to establish a relationship between the Cartesian coordinates of the big toe $E$ and the generalized coordinate $q=\left[ \right]^T $.
+To achieve this, we utilize the modified Denavit-Hartenberg (D-H) convention to describe the reference frame at each joint of the lower limbs, as illustrated in Figures \ref{fig:1} and \ref{fig:2}.
+The link parameters for the right kinematic chain are detailed in Table \ref{tab:1}.
+Consequently, the relationship between the coordinate system of the big toe $E$ and the joint angular displacements is represented by the following matrix.